gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Build shared library variants
     - Build for the current Operating System and architecture

-## Story: Support Clang compiler

-### Test cases

-- Build all types of binaries from all supported languages using Clang.
-- Change test apps to detect which compiler is used to compile and assert that the correct compiler is being used.

 ## Story: Allow a binary to be defined that is not part of a component

 - Allow native binary instances to be added manually.